 Take these numbers and put them into your accounting software to forecast your likely income.
 Do the figures add up?
 Only by planning carefully will you know whether it's time to strike out alone.
-It may be helpful to talk to a financial adviser before making the final decision.
+It may be helpful to talk to a financial advisor before making the final decision.

 Balance the benefits with the downsides